BFA Theatre Technology

 An interview is required to be considered for admission.
 Interviews must be pre-scheduled using our online reservation system.
 In-person interviews are held on campus in Chicago, and in select regional locations.
 If an in-person interview cannot be scheduled phone and Skype interviews are also available.

-The portfolio should be brought to the interview.
-If you interview via phone or Skype the portfolio should be uploaded electronically on your DePaul Portal in advance of the interview.
+The portfolio should be brought to the interview or uploaded to your DePaul Portal beforehand.
+If you interview via phone or Skype, the portfolio will need to be uploaded in advance of the interview.

 View Interview Dates